OnChainDiscGolf/app/README.md

 Every disc golfer knows the chaos:
 - Tournament directors juggling cash, Venmo, and PayPal
-- Accounts flagged for "suspicious gambling activity" (it's a $5 ace pot, Mr.IRS Agent)
+- Payment app delays and holds
 - The guy who "forgot his wallet" and will "get you next time"
 - League organizers spending more time on spreadsheets, collecting payments and counting scores than throwing discs

-**On-Chain Disc Golf fixes this.** Entry fees are collected automatically when players join.
-Payouts happen instantly when the round ends.
+**On-Chain Disc Golf fixes this.** Round entries are collected automatically when players join.
+Settlement happens instantly when the round ends.
 No human required.

 ---